Hobart: Sport

 Most professional Hobart-based sports teams represent Tasmania as a whole rather than exclusively the city.

 Cricket is a popular sport in Hobart.
 The Tasmanian Tigers cricket team plays its home games at Bellerive Oval on the Eastern Shore, and the Hobart Hurricanes compete in the Big Bash League.

 Australian rules football was introduced to Hobart in the 1860s and has long been the city's most popular spectator sport.
 Founded in 1879 and headquartered at Hobart, the Tasmanian Football League features four Hobart-based clubs: Clarence, Glenorchy, Lauderdale and North Hobart.
 Hobart-based teams also play in the Southern Football League.
 Hobart has hosted Australian Football League (AFL) matches since 1952, and in 2023, Tasmania was awarded a conditional license to field the league's 19th AFL team, nicknamed the Tasmanian Devils.
 The conditional license is contingent on a 23,000 seat roofed stadium being built at Hobart's Macquarie Point.
 It is anticipated that the men's team will join the AFL by 2028.

 Tasmania is not represented by teams in the National Rugby League (rugby league), nor the Super Rugby (rugby union), Super Netball (netball) and A-League (soccer) competitions.
-However, the Tasmania JackJumpers entered the National Basketball League in 2021.
+However, the Tasmania JackJumpers entered the National Basketball League in 2021. the Tasmania Jewels entered the Women's National Basketball League in 2026.
 The Hobart Chargers also represent Hobart in the second-tier NBL1 South.

 The Tassie Tigers field men's and women's representative sides in Hockey One, which replaced the Australian Hockey League in 2019.
 They play their home matches at the Tasmanian Hockey Centre, which has also hosted international competition matches, such as the Men's FIH Pro League.

 The Hobart International is an annual tennis tournament held since 1994.
 The city is the finishing point of the Targa Tasmania rally car event, which has been held annually in April since 1991.

 Hobart is internationally famous among the yachting community as the finish of the Sydney to Hobart Yacht Race which starts in Sydney on Boxing Day.
 The arrival of the yachts is celebrated as part of the Hobart Summer Festival, a food and wine festival beginning just after Christmas and ending in mid-January.

-The city co-hosted the basketball FIBA Oceania Championship 1975, where the Australian national basketball team won the gold medal.

-Hobart hosted the inaugural 1987 Australian Masters Games.

-Hobart hosted the Australian Swimming Championships in 1930, 1935, 1939, 1959, 1965, 1971, 1977, 1983, and 2001.

-Hobart hosted the Australasian Athletics Championships in 1908, and 1924.

-Hobart hosted the Australian Athletics Championships in 1907, 1923, 1935, 1950, 1958, 1959, 1964, 1966, and 1972.

-Hobart hosted the 2001 Men's Hockey Junior World Cup.

-Hobart hosted the Real Tennis World Championship in 1994, 1995, and 2000.

-Hobart hosted the Australian National Football Carnivals in 1924, 1947, and 1966.

 In 2022 Tasmania made a bid to host the 2026 Commonwealth Games in Hobart, but lost out to regional Victoria (which later ceded the hosting rights to Glasgow).